 Food prices in China increased by 4.8 percent year-on-year in December 2022, accelerating from a 3.7 percent rise a month earlier which was the softest pace since June.
 The latest reading marked the ninth straight month of food inflation, despite sluggish domestic demand as a result of a surge in COVID cases across the mainland.
 Cost continued to rise for fresh fruit (11.0% vs 9.6% in November), milk (1.2% vs 0.9%), eggs (9.6% vs 9.9%), and cooking oils (7.2% vs 7.6%).
 At the same time, a decline in prices of fresh vegetables moderated sharply (-8.0% vs -21.2%).
 Meanwhile, pork prices rose much softer (22.2% vs 34.4%), amid continued efforts from authorities to closely monitor market supply, demand, and prices while implementing measures to promote the long-term healthy development of the hog market. source: National Bureau of Statistics of China

 Food Inflation in China averaged 5.70 percent from 1993 until 2022, reaching an all time high of 40.20 percent in October of 1994 and a record low of -5.50 percent in April of 1999.
 This page provides - China Food Inflation - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 China Food Inflation - values, historical data and charts - was last updated on January of 2023.

-Food Inflation in China is expected to be 9.30 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Food Inflation in China to stand at 1.80 in 12 months time.
-In the long-term, the China Food Inflation is projected to trend around 2.10 percent in 2020, according to our econometric models.
+Food Inflation in China is expected to be 5.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the China Food Inflation is projected to trend around 5.00 percent in 2024, according to our econometric models.